Taxi Driver (1976) Director: Martin Scorsese

 “You talkin’ to me?
 You talkin’ to me?
 You talkin’ to me?
 Well, then who the hell else are you talking – You talking to me?
 Well, I’m the only one here.“

-In a depraved, morally ambiguous, post-Vietnam War New York City we are introduced to Travis Bickle (Robert De Niro), a veteran suffering from PTSD.
+In a depraved, morally ambiguous, post-Vietnam War world we are introduced to Travis Bickle (Robert De Niro), a veteran suffering from PTSD and roaming around New York City.
 He is isolated, lonely, empty, likely racist, and an insomniac -he visits porn shops and takes a job driving a taxi.
-We see him perhaps akin to a Holden Caulfield-esque character.
+He is a Holden Caulfield-esque character.
 Everywhere he goes in a busy world of urban decay he is surrounded by people but fundamentally he is alone.
 An odd mix of passengers ride in his taxi, including Director Martin Scorsese himself, who plays a vengeful husband planning to kill his wife.
 Travis also meets a charismatic politician named Senator Palantine, and a child prostitute named Iris (played by a young Jodie Foster in her cinematic debut).
 Much of our knowledge of Travis’s inner monologue is derived from his simple, almost childlike journal entries.
 He grows infatuated with a campaign worker who works for Senator Palantine named Betsy (Cybill Shepherd), but Travis lacks the charm and grace to successfully woo Betsy.
 Travis takes her on a date to a pornographic movie but she quickly leaves in disgust.
 This causes Travis to descend into a downward spiral.

 Much of the film is a hypnotic blur containing Western, Mobster, Horror, and Noir themes.
 Travis is often only one small mirror or glass wall between madness and civilization.
 Scriptwriter Paul Schrader based the story on the diaries and assassination attempts of Arthur Bremmer against Democratic Presidential Candidate George Wallace, as well as Dostoevsky’s Notes From Underground.
 Scorsese has said much of Taxi Driver was inspired by John Ford’s The Searchers, in particular John Wayne’s character of “Ethan Edwards.”
 Like Ethan, Travis has a confused sense of heroism and masculinity.
 Betsy is portrayed as an honorable and legitimate woman -she becomes the subject of his idolatry, while in Travis’s mind she is contrasted with Iris who is an impure prostitute.
 However, Travis is incapable of purifying the grim world around him so he becomes the hero of his own fantasy.